marcelovani/bfd/README.md

  * All SCSS files are provided
  * Custom bootstrap variables overwrite SCSS file

+## CUSTOM SCSS
+There is a SCSS template for you to add your custom CSS easily.
+Find in `assets/scss/tools` a `custom` folder, copy it to `assets/scss/` and in the bottom of the file `assets/scss/style.scss` uncomment the line `@import 'custom/include'`. **After updating the theme dont forget to uncomment that line again**.

  * Only SVG icons with mask attribute are used, allowing for: color/size/position/transition with CSS.
 Note that **mask** CSS properties are not supported by Edge V18.
 No use of icon frameworks